 Introduction to Change Background Color in Illustrator

-Adobe Illustrator has a powerfully built set of tools and functions that help the user to create artworks from its design template library, also known as Adobe Stock that has more than 80 million videos, templates, images and other materials for the benefit of the users.
+Adobe Illustrator has a powerfully built set of tools and functions that help the user create artworks from its design template library, known as Adobe Stock, with more than 80 million videos, templates, images, and other materials of the users.

-The software is an enormous program that allows and default presets of the library they can use for their projects and presentations.
+The software is an enormous program that allows and defaults the library’s presets for their projects and presentations.
 In this document, we will learn how we change the Background color of any document in Illustrator.
 The background of any particular document is a very important part of the process of making objects and artworks.
 Basically, it is the initial step that any designer would take to create a graphic artwork on the program.

 How to Change the Background Color?